This hot-button topic fuels debate between band-owners, dietitians and surgeons.

 With the guidance and approval of your surgeon and dietitian, be your own experiment.
 Play around with the timing of drinks and food to see how much of a difference it makes to your speed of eating, your satisfaction, hunger and the overall amount you eat.

-But in the end, if whatever you are doing now works for you, do not change a thing because there is no need to change something that already works.
+Whether to eat and drink at the same time with a gastric band?
+In the end, the answer and evidence reside in your own experiences.
+If whatever you do now works for you, do not change a thing because there is no need to change something that already works.